-Lawyers Lend-A-Hand to Youth presents the Abraham Lincoln Marovitz Philanthropic Award (formerly the Barristers Philanthropic Award) each year at its Spring Awards Dinner to a member(s) of the community for his/her dedication, leadership, and outstanding contributions to society.
-Although often an attorney, the honoree need only demonstrate a dedication of time and spirit to good works and public service, in particular in service of issues effecting children and youth.
+Lawyers Lend-A-Hand to Youth presents the Abraham Lincoln Marovitz Philanthropic Award each year at its Spring Awards Dinner to a member(s) of the community for his/her dedication, leadership, and outstanding contributions to society.
+The honoree should demonstrate a dedication of time and spirit to good works and public service, in particular in service of issues affecting children and youth.

 2017 – Hon.
 Thomas L. Hogan (ret.), Circuit Court of Cook County

 2016 – Kevin J. Conway, Cooney & Conway

 2015 – Karen Gatsis Anderson, retired attorney

 Kimball R. Anderson, Winston & Strawn

 2014 – Michael D. Monico, Monico & Spevack